 “Sure,” Minjae said.
 “If fine smells like burning metal.”

-Minutes passed like that — the two of them working in the near-dark, trading barbs between the clatter of falling dust.
-It wasn’t until Onyx tried to move a section of pipe that the limb finally seized.
-The servo screamed and locked, sparks snapping across his sleeve.
+Onyx ignored him, but the tremor in his grip betrayed him.
+Minutes passed like that, the two of them working in the near-dark, trading barbs between the clatter of falling dust.
+It wasn’t until Onyx tried to move a section of pipe that the limb finally seized; his servo screamed and locked, sparks snapping across his sleeve.

 Onyx’s jaw tightened.
 “It’s a malfunction.
 I can handle it.”

 “Yeah, I can see that,” Minjae said dryly, watching another spark jump.
 “Move your hand before you cook the joint.”
+He reached toward Onyx’s arm and Onyx flinched away automatically.

 “Don’t.”